arogozhnikov/arogozhnikov.github.io/_posts/2015-12-11-cumulative-sum-as-test-for-your-environment.markdown

 ---

-This post is devoted for those researchers and programmers, who work much with numerical crunching.
+This post may be useful for those researchers and programmers, who work much with numerical crunching.

 Have you ever tried to think about what will be coding like 10 years later?
 What processors and technologies will be used?

 Usually programmers don't care about this at all.
-Or they theorize in this direction, but this never affects their code.
+Or we theorize in this direction, but this never affects our code.

 In principle, this is quite explainable: code written in C++ about 20 years ago is still working fine, without much changes in its structure.
 The speed increased thanks to technological process used in processors.